Jane Crafter

 Jane Crafter (born 14 December 1955) is an Australian professional golfer.

 Early life

 Crafter comes from a golfing family.
 Her father Brian Crafter was a professional golfer, while her brother Neil was a leading amateur golfer, representing Australia in the 1984 Eisenhower Trophy.
-Her uncle was Murray Crafter, a professional golfer, too.
+Her uncle, Murray Crafter, was a professional golfer as well.

 Before playing professional golf, Crafter worked as a pharmacist for three years.

 Professional career

 Crafter won once on the LPGA Tour in 1990.
 She won three times on the ALPG Tour.

 Crafter has worked as a golf broadcaster for ESPN.

 Personal life

 She has had dual citizenship in Australia and the United States since 2007.